Adair Turner, Baron Turner of Ecchinswell

-Jonathan Adair Turner, Baron Turner of Ecchinswell (born 5 October 1955) is a British businessman and academic and was Chairman of the Financial Services Authority until its abolition in March 2013.
-He is a former Chairman of the Pensions Commission and the Committee on Climate Change, as well as a former Director-General of the Confederation of British Industry.
+Jonathan Adair Turner, Baron Turner of Ecchinswell (born 5 October 1955) is a British businessman and academic who was Chairman of the Financial Services Authority during the 2008 financial crisis and the Great Recession, serving from September 2008 until its abolition in March 2013.
+He is a former chairman of the Pensions Commission and the Committee on Climate Change, as well as a former Director-General of the Confederation of British Industry.
 He has described himself in a BBC HARDtalk interview with Stephen Sackur as a 'technocrat'.

 He is a vocal advocate of monetary financing and "helicopter money" whereby central banks would directly finance government spending or cash distribution to citizens.
 Since 2010, he has written monthly opinion columns on economic and regulatory policy for Project Syndicate.

 Early life

 Adair Turner was born in Ipswich.
 He grew up in Crawley and East Kilbride (both new towns.
 His father Geoffrey was a University of Liverpool-educated town planner).
 Adair attended Hutchesons' Grammar School in Glasgow, then moved to Glenalmond College.
 He studied at Gonville and Caius College, Cambridge, where he took a Double first in History and Economics and became President of the Cambridge Union.
 He was also Chairman of the University's Conservative Association.
 He joined the Social Democratic Party (SDP) in 1981.